nekonaute/pogobot/README.md

 ## Git description
-This project is divided into 3 folders :
+This project is divided into 4 folders :

+- docs
 - Hardware
 - Software
-- Tools
+- Scripts

 Hardware contains the schematics and other files to build your own robot from scratch.